nimaniarad/P-Value/PValues.md

 When we look at our analysis, we came to an understanding that **Jimmy’s roles are not that important on other nights**.
-We are gonna say "Sir, as there is a slight chance that you can find Jimmy here at other nights, but because of Friday nights, he is real a moneymaker!
+We are gonna say "Sir, as there is a slight chance that you can find Jimmy here at other nights, but because of Friday nights, he is really a moneymaker!

 So, Jimmy is playing a key role in the bar’s profit even if you consider other nights too!
 It is not by chance that Jimmy brings more money for